coostdocs/codoc/content/en/co/fastring.md

 ### fastring::strip

 ```cpp
 fastring& strip(const char* s=" \t\r\n", char d='b');
 fastring& strip(char s, char d='b');
 ```

+- Trim a string, removes specified characters on the left, right or both sides of fastring.
 - The parameter s is the characters to be trimmed, the parameter d represents the direction, 'l' or 'L' for left, 'r' or 'R' for right, and the default is 'b' for both sides.
 - The first version removes blank characters on both sides of fastring by default.
 - In the second version, s is a single character, and s cannot be '\0'.
-- This method removes characters in s on the left, right or both sides of fastring, and returns the fastring reference.

 - Example

 ```cpp
 fastring s = "sos\r\n";